mishra-18/GraphVision/README.md

 G, centroids = sg.get_topology(dist_thres=150) # Other Optional Parameters: area_percent, add_to_bbox
 ```

-Two graph ```G``` can be returned as a 'networkx' (default) or as a PyTorch geormetric object.
-This graphical representation can now be leveraged in various vision tasks such as object localization, environment mapping in robotics based on both spatial and semantic features.
+The graph ```G``` can be returned as a networkx (default) or as a PyTorch geometric object.
+This graphical representation can now be leveraged in various vision tasks such as object localization and environment mapping in robotics, based on both spatial and semantic features..

 **Query the segment graph**

-You can also perform visual queries on the graph, to locate objects dependent on other nodes (neighbouring objects), This a naive implementation, please kindly go through the colab notebook to understand to understand it in greateer detail.
+You can also perform visual queries on the graph to locate objects dependent on other nodes (neighbouring objects).
+This a naive implementation, so please go through the [Colab notebook](https://colab.research.google.com/drive/1mErg7NDG8XlnrVJdVjtwzkPd-TQgAhTy?usp=sharing) to understand to understand it in greateer detail.
 ```python
 result = sg.query_segment_graph(G, query_pair=("Girl", "plant"), show_legend=True)
 ```